awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 1. Select a launch template, and then choose **Actions**, **Modify template \(Create new version\)**\.

-1. For **Template version description**, enter a description for the launch template version\.
+1. For **Template version description**, enter a description for this version of the launch template\.

 1. \(Optional\) Expand **Source template** and select a version of the launch template to use as a base for the new launch template version\.
 The new launch template version inherits the launch parameters from this launch template version\.